ALAKA'I (ISLAND TERIYAKI BEEF JERKY)

 ALL NATURAL INGREDIENTS

-From guava juice to soy sauce and olive oil, we use only the highest quality ingredients in our marinades.
+From guava juice to soy sauce and olive oil, we only use the highest quality ingredients in our marinades.
 No artificial ingredients – minimally processed.

 NO ADDED NITRATES